Translating from Leśmianesque into English: An Interview About Polish Literature’s Mission Impossible

 On the one hand, equimetricity is not always necessary – you have to create a rhythm rather than the rhythm.
 On the other hand, equimetricity is not enough.
 If Leśmian, or any great poet, is translated by, as Peterkiewicz puts it, a well-meaning versifier, then the result is not good poetry.

 In English, translators often try to create a rhythm, even to emulate the rhythm of the source text, but not necessarily to exactly reproduce it.
 Unless texts have unique metres, like Dziewczyna – 17-syllabic metre with constant caesura (8+9), or actually eight-foot hypercatalectic iambic – most translators in various languages apply effort to recreate it.

-How does an English translator go about this issue?
-Considering that Slavic mythology and folklore is virtually unknown to English readers (Even Poles don’t know much about it)
+MG: How does an English translator go about this issue?
+Considering that Slavic mythology and folklore is virtually unknown to English readers (and even Poles don’t know much about it).

 Representing mythology is also connected with the question of text selection.
 If a translator decides that references to Slavonic mythology will be too hermetic or unattractive for the target audience, there are texts where Leśmian refers to Germanic myths (eg. Gad, translated as ‘The Reptile’ / ‘Snake’).
 Ultimately, it is important that in a given selection of Leśmian’s poems in a foreign language, the fantastic – along with the erotic encounters with the supernatural – should be featured rather than censored.